15 49.0138 8.38624 1 1 4000 1 https://apcdjournal.com 300 true

 President, Freedman HealthCare, LLC

-John, principal of Freedman HealthCare LLC, has 25 years of experience in performance measurement & improvement, health IT, care delivery, and health care reform.
-At FHC he has helped many states create all-payer claims databases, implement health insurance exchanges, and support health care transformation.
+John, CEO of Freedman HealthCare LLC, brings 25 years of expertise in performance measurement, health IT, care delivery, and healthcare reform.
+Under his leadership, FHC has supported states in developing all-payer claims databases, implementing health insurance exchanges, and driving healthcare transformation initiatives.

 The numbers are in for 2018 health insurance exchange (HIX) enrollment.
 According to CMS, enrollment fell 3.7% to just under 11.8 million.
 However, that total hides a big difference between the federal exchange and the state-operated exchanges.